 Sandbox Management

-The Terminal tab provides direct access to the Sandbox command line.
+The Terminal tab provides direct access to the Sandbox command line, so you can run commands inside the running Sandbox straight from the browser.

 Image loading...

-The Logs tab provides a real-time access to Sandbox system logs: app output, service startup, and First Boot CMDs (package installation, system updates, service configuration).
+The Logs tab provides real-time access to Sandbox system logs: app output, service startup, and First Boot CMDs - the commands run on the Sandbox's first boot for package installation, system updates, and service configuration.

 Use the dropdown to switch between logs for each app (e.g., npm start) and First Boot execution logs.
 Search logs and Refresh help you find entries and update the output.